hashicorp/terraform-website/content/source/docs/enterprise-beta/vcs/index.html.md

 &nbsp; | Request VCS access.
 Approve access request. | &nbsp;

-For complete details, click the link for your VCS service below.
+For complete details, click the link for your VCS provider below.

-### Supported VCS Services
+### Specific Instructions for Supported VCS Providers

-TFE supports the following VCS services:
+To configure VCS access, select your VCS provider from the list below:

 - [GitHub](./github.html)
 - [GitHub Enterprise](./github-enterprise.html)